Latest City Services Information During COVID-19

 Buffalo Local Business Information

 The Buffalo Area Chamber of Commerce has been tracking information about which businesses are open, closed and/or making adjustments due to the COVID situation.
-Businesses deemed essential on the State’s list above have likely made adjustments to hours and service delivery if they have chosen to be open during the Stay at Home order.
-After following the link below to the Chamber’s website, scroll down to the first listing under their “Helpful Resources Regarding COVID-19” to find their list of updates on local businesses: https://www.buffalochamber.org/ .
+Businesses have likely made adjustments to hours and service delivery.
+After following the link below to the Chamber’s website, scroll down to Business Update tab under their COVID-19 information to find their list of updates on local businesses: https://www.buffalochamber.org/ .